dotnet/docs-maui/docs/fundamentals/shell/tabs.md

 [![Browse sample.](~/media/code-sample.png) Browse the sample](/samples/dotnet/maui-samples/fundamentals-shell)

 The navigation experience provided by .NET Multi-platform App UI (.NET MAUI) Shell is based on flyouts and tabs.
 The top level of navigation in a Shell app is either a flyout or a bottom tab bar, depending on the navigation requirements of the app.
-When the navigation experience for an app begins with bottom tabs, the child of the subclassed `Shell` object should be a `TabBar` object, which represents the bottom tab bar.
+When the navigation experience for an app begins with bottom tabs, the child of the subclassed <xref:Microsoft.Maui.Controls.Shell> object should be a `TabBar` object, which represents the bottom tab bar.

 A `TabBar` object can contain one or more `Tab` objects, with each `Tab` object representing a tab on the bottom tab bar.
 Each `Tab` object can contain one or more `ShellContent` objects, with each `ShellContent` object displaying a single <xref:Microsoft.Maui.Controls.ContentPage>.
 When more than one `ShellContent` object is present in a `Tab` object, the <xref:Microsoft.Maui.Controls.ContentPage> objects are navigable by top tabs.
 Within a tab, you can navigate to other <xref:Microsoft.Maui.Controls.ContentPage> objects that are known as detail pages.